antholeole/club-app-mono/fe/README.md

 to build generated files (GQL, serialized data): `flutter pub run build_runner build --delete-conflicting-outputs` add `--watch` to make it a background process.

+If adding tables, you *must* make sure that when GroupRepository remove group is called, all the related tables get cleaned up.

 TODO;
 in main wrapper, we need to check if there is local groups and if not THEN network groups.